PBonvang/BaseVault/Zettlekasten/Fleeting notes/Getting started with Obsidian.md

 - How do I take meaningful notes?

-The structure of a personal vault is and should heavily depend on the person.
+The structure of a personal vault is and should heavily depend on the personal preferences of the owner.
 Are you a student in need of a encyclopedia where you can quickly find formulas, methods and theorems it's probably more useful to implement a wiki like structure in your notes.
 Simply referencing other notes when mentioned directly in the text or in a *See also* section.

 - Wiki
 - Zettlekasten
 - Note standardization
+- Note flow
+- Continuous developing critical mass
 # 7 - Common mistakes

+1. Noting everything
+2. Incorporating project notes in your critical mass
+3. Not reviewing your notes

 # 8 - Tips and tricks
 - [[Useful hotkeys]]